rajesh-ramesh-ind/voice_recog_control/README.md

 # voice_recog_control
-Using google's Speech API to control LED
-It uses following modules
+Using google's Speech API in python3 to control arduino uno board to light up a LED It uses following modules pyserial, time,
-  pyserial,
-  time,